IbrahimaDIALLOBowe/Unit-12-Tales-from-the-Crypto/Homework/Instructions/README.md

 **A: Ethereum had the highest mean positive of 0.60950 compare to bitcoin 0.053**
 >
-> Q:Which coin had the highest negative score?
+> Q: Which coin had the highest negative score?
 >

 **A: Ethereum had the highest compound score 0.877 compare to Bitcoin 0.765**

-> Which coin had the highest positive score?
+> Q: Which coin had the highest positive score?

 **A: Ethereum had the highest positive score 0.318 compare to Bitcoin 0.174**